Schedule of Readings & Activities

 3.2: Getting Dumber

-You don’t need to read either of these super closely–they are repetitive enough that you’ll get the idea.
-But read enough that you understand where the authors are coming from.
+You don’t need to read either of these super closely — they are repetitive enough that you’ll get the idea.
+But read enough to understand where the authors are coming from.
 What assumptions are they bringing into their books?
 Do the arguments make sense, or is it just ranting?

 Prompt Workshop: Creating a new discipline